nktoan/nktoan.github.io/_posts/2025-05-04-inference-first-then-training.md

 ## 💭 My Thoughts and Takeaways

 - Generative algorithms are fundamentally about predicting the next X. Here, X could be the next token in language models (LLMs), the next sample at a future timestep in diffusion models, or the next scale in methods like VAR (NeurIPS 2024).
 Recently, a paper titled "Next-X Prediction" proposed a generalisation of this idea, unifying various forms of X—including tokens, cells, subsamples, images, and scales—under a single framework.
 From a slightly different perspective, models like AlphaEvolve can be viewed as predicting the next program or algorithm, while GFlowNets or Mamba correspond to next action-state prediction.
-MCP, on the other hand, focuses on selecting the next action over a planning horizon.
+Model Predictive Control, on the other hand, focuses on selecting the next action over a planning horizon.

 - In essence, all generative algorithms share one core principle: predicting the next one.